Downtown Berkeley, Berkeley, California: History

 The area was formerly a settlement site of the Huichin/Chochen band of the Ohlone indigenous people.
-Artifacts were found in the 1950s during the digging of a basement on Kittredge Street.
 The site was probably associated with the proximity of Strawberry Creek which ran along what is today's Allston Way.
 During the days when the land was part of the vast Rancho San Antonio, a ford existed across Strawberry Creek beneath a clump of oak trees at approximately the intersection of Shattuck Avenue and Allston Way.
 The road or trail which crossed here connected the ranch houses of two of the Peralta brothers, Domingo and Vicente.

 Following the Mexican–American War, four Americans laid claim to four equal strips of land in what is now downtown Berkeley, bounded on the north by what is today the alignment of Addison Street, and on the south, by Dwight Way.
 Among these claimants was Francis K. Shattuck.
 Shattuck's portion lay west of what is now Shattuck Avenue.
 He built a house here at the site of what is today the Hotel Shattuck Plaza.
 The county road going to Oakland along his property was informally called "Shattuck's road", but the planners of the College of California dubbed the street "Guyot" on their plat map.
 That name never caught on and the street name was upgraded to "Shattuck Avenue".
 In the 1890s, Strawberry Creek was culverted through the downtown section, the oak trees were removed, and Shattuck and University Avenues were improved.
 Nonetheless, the area developed slowly until about the time of the 1906 San Francisco earthquake, after which it developed rapidly.

 The Central Pacific constructed its Berkeley Branch Railroad line connecting the area to the Oakland Pier and the transcontinental rail line in 1876, two years before the people living near the University of California and in Ocean View incorporated Berkeley.
 The end of the line at University Avenue was initially called the "Terminus" until the line was extended north, after which time it was called Berkeley Station.
 In the early years, downtown Berkeley was synonymous with "Berkeley Station", referring to the area around the railroad depot.
 The railroad served both passengers and freight at Berkeley Station.
 A telegraph office and Wells Fargo office were situated across the street from the depot.